 I will discuss in this post some of the issues you will want to consider when looking at land to buy for your healthy house-building project.
 Likely you cannot avoid everything because, unless money is no object, ultimately you will be buying the safest piece of land you can afford.
 We purchased a piece of land that had no existing well (and prayed the well digger found water), no electricity, and no phone service.
 Because of this, our land was much cheaper than all the other pieces of similar land and acreage that we looked at.
 Our land is in northern New Mexico at high altitude and in the desert.
-Many people with this illness seem to do better at lower altitudes, I don’t know why.
-I have also since read that “Locations that may generate high-ion winds such as deserts and areas below mountains and tall buildings may not be well tolerated.” (from 130 Safer Construction Tips, a link to this is at the end of the post) Certain times of year, we have very high desert winds day after day, unrelentingly!
+I have since read that “Locations that may generate high-ion winds such as deserts and areas below mountains and tall buildings may not be well tolerated.” (from 130 Safer Construction Tips, a link to this is at the end of the post) Certain times of year, we have very high desert winds day after day, unrelentingly!
 We have horrible wildfires some summers that burn for weeks—the smoke is sometimes so thick you can’t see the sun.
 At the same time, there is no industry in this area so the air is, most of the time, very fresh and clean.
 Our town is sparsely populated and our neighbors are far enough away that if laundry detergent and dryer sheet fragrances jet out of their dryer vents, we won’t even know. (did I mention the high winds?)
 Please share below if you have a recommendation of areas of the country (or world) that you think would be helpful for people to explore.

 Trigger warning: you may find this list grim and dispiriting: